 In order to connect the drivers cleanly with the sound guide, an adapter plate milled in CNC was created after many test series, which allows simple and very precise installation.

 The following tweeters are suitable for the conversion

-Only a few of us own a CNC milling machine.
-To build such a simple construction as this adapter plate, there is no need for anyone!
-With jigsaw, cordless screwdriver, router and the following step-by-step instructions, the construction of the adapter plate should not be a problem.
-It does not even have to be measured 🙂 Let's go ...
+With a jigsaw, cordless screwdriver, router and the following step-by-step instructions, building the adapter plate yourself should not cause any problems.
+It doesn't even have to be measured 🙂 Let's go ...

 - Size check: Outer diameter 120mm

-- Stick on a 9mm strong piece of MPX / MDF / screen printing plate (spray glue / glue stick ...)
+- Glue on a 9mm thick piece of MPX / MDF / screen printing plate (spray glue / glue stick ...)